jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 That leaves two things:

  * Some code to send a message containing the `SHOW_ADS` or `HIDE_ADS` command
- * Some way to call that code from within the libgdx app's game thread
+ * Some way to call that code from within the libGDX app's game thread

 There are multiple ways to solve that problem.
 One solution is to use an interface that defines functionality that the AndroidApplication can provide, like the ability to show and hide ads.
 Here's the definition of such an interface.
 Note that this should go in its own Java file: